Massage School FAQs: Students

 Our 501-hour program follows the state’s minimum guideline and can be finished in less than 20 weeks.
 You can choose day or night training and clinical schedules making Alpha Anywhere convenient for almost anyone.
 Compare the time it takes to complete and the cost of the program with any other in our area.
 You won’t be disappointed.

 Our Advanced Massage Therapy Program includes all the minimum requirements plus a lot more to help you feel completely ready to jump into your new career.
 We also include additional hands-on training in the modalities you will find in most employment settings.
-Learn Hot-Stone, Deep Tissue, Pain Management, Sports and Barefoot Massage.
+Learn Hot-Stone, Deep Tissue, Pain Management, and Sports Massage.
 Our Advanced Massage Therapy Program is delivered at just $149 per month.
 No tuition here.

 It’s never been more convenient or affordable to become a Licensed Massage Therapist!